 Judith Basin County has a beautiful expanse of island mountain ranges with a sea of grass and wheat in between.
 The farmer, recreationalist and sportsman all are at home here.

-- Major employers in Judith Basin County include Bos Terra, Hobson Insurance, Stevenson Angus, Hobson School, Geyser School, Stanford School, Stockman Bank, and K's IGA Supermarket in Stanford.
+Major employers in Judith Basin County include Bos Terra, Hobson Insurance, Stevenson Angus, Hobson School, Geyser School, Stanford School, Stockman Bank, and D's Supermarket in Stanford.